CUFCTL/face-recognition/README.md

 _Note: When we say verified we are talking about an initial verification step which does not mean the function is fully trustworthy in the final code.
 There will be an additional possibility for this column: "Verified using BLAS" which will mean that the library function has be implemented in blas and is ready to be used in the final code_

-##### Blas Libraries
+#### BLAS and LAPACK

-Much of the code in this project depends on blas.
+Much of the code in this project depends on BLAS and LAPACK.
 In order to run it properly, it is necessary to install the following libraries:

     libblas-dev (1.2.20110419-5)
     libblas3 (1.2.20110419-5)